tektoncd/community/teps/0054-use-steps.md

 * New git implementation of `remote`

 #### Example

+There are many more examples in the [Step Composition User Guide](https://github.com/jstrachan/pipeline/blob/use/docs/step-composition.md).

 Here is an example of reusing the tekton catalog git clone task: